ryanlow64/tp/docs/UserGuide.md

 Format: `add_event at/EVENT_START etype/EVENT_TYPE cid/CLIENT_ID pid/PROPERTY_ID note/EVENT_NOTE`

-* Creates an event with the specified start date and time, event type, property, client, and note
+* Creates an event with the specified start date and time, event type, property, client, and note.
-* Event start time must be in the format "DD-MM-YYYY HHmm"
+* Event start time must be in the format "DD-MM-YYYY HHmm".
+* The date and time can be any valid one starting from `01-01-2025 0000`.
+* This is to allow for past events that happened in the year before the app was created.
-* Event type describes the nature of the event (e.g., "conference", "meeting")
+* Event type describes the nature of the event and must be one of the following: `conference`, `meeting`, `workshop`
+* or `others` (case-insensitive).
-* The client ID refers to the index number shown in the displayed client list
+* The client ID refers to the index number shown in the displayed client list.
-* The client ID **must be a positive integer** 1, 2, 3, ...
+* The client ID **must be a positive integer** that does not exceed the client list size.
-* The client must exist in REconnect
+* The client must exist in REconnect.
-* The property ID refers to the index number shown in the displayed property list
+* The property ID refers to the index number shown in the displayed property list.
-* The property ID **must be a positive integer** 1, 2, 3, ...
+* The property ID **must be a positive integer** that does not exceed the property list size.
-* The property must exist in REconnect
+* The property must exist in REconnect.
-* Event note can contain additional details about the event
+* Event note can contain additional details about the event and is **not** optional.
+It should contain info on where the event will be held, and any other relevant information.
+* There is no limit on the number of characters in the note.
+* If there is nothing to add to the note, it should be set to "N/A".

 Examples:
 * `add_event at/30-04-2025 1700 etype/meeting cid/1 pid/1 note/Property viewing at 123 Main St`